r-transit/tidytransit/conduct.md

 We also expect that contributors to this project will not harass one another.

-Examples of harrassment include, but are not limited to, the use of secual language or imagery, derogatory comments, racism, personal attacks, trolling, insults, and harassment.
+Examples of harrassment include, but are not limited to, the use of sexual language or imagery, derogatory comments, racism, personal attacks, trolling, insults, and harassment.

 Contributors are responsible for responding to such comments, commits, code,